Garrett man charged with bomb threat

-GARRETT — Police have arrested a Garrett man in connection with a bomb threat, the DeKalb County Sheriff’s Department said.
+GARRETT — A Garrett man confessed to making a bomb threat in a Facebook post out of anger a woman had blocked his posts to the employee social media site, said documents filed Monday in DeKalb Superior Court II.

 Jonathan A. Laflash, 20, of Sacred Heart Apartments in the 200 block of South Ijams Street, Garrett, is charged with intimidation, a Level 5 felony.
-He was being held at the DeKalb County Jail in Auburn for $5,000 bail.
+He was being held at the DeKalb County Jail in Auburn in lieu of $5,000 bail.

 Police said Laflash, an ex-employee of the Bostwick-Braun distribution center in Ashley, communicated a bomb threat to a current employee early Sunday morning.

-The threat was communicated by Facebook, and it was removed by Laflash before law enforcement officers made contact with him.
+The threat was communicated by Facebook, and it was removed by Laflash before law enforcement officers made contact with him, police said.

+A police affidavit of probable cause filed in court said police units from the Ashley Police Department, the DeKalb County Sheriff’s Department and Indiana State Police responded to Bostwick-Braun in the 200 block of H.L.
+Thompson Drive for a bomb threat at about 7:55 a.m.
+Sunday.

+The building was under evacuation and General Manager Scott Wolfrum and Operations Manager Jennifer Strater advised that the business was closed on Sundays and no one should be inside, the affidavit said.
+A perimeter was set up around the area and police called for an Indiana State Police bomb unit to work the building.

 Law enforcement officers met with Laflash shortly after 8:30 a.m.
 Sunday at his residence and took him into custody.